Skip to main content

 -d '{"query": "Research remote work benefits", "request_type": "multi-agent-plan"}'

-# Execute the plan
+# Execute the stored plan through the Agent convenience surface

 curl -X POST http://localhost:8080/api/request \